reinhart1010/nix/en/linux/wl-copy.md

 - Copy the output of a command to the clipboard:

 <span class="tldr-var badge badge-pill bg-dark-lm bg-white-dm text-white-lm text-dark-dm font-weight-bold">command</span>` | wl-copy`

+- Copy for only one paste and then clear it:

+`wl-copy --paste-once`

 - Clear the clipboard: